Coursework and Credit Requirements for M.S. (Thesis or Professional Paper Option):

 The specific courses (program of study) that a graduate student enrolls in will be tailored to each individual, based on their academic background, professional interests, and the focus of their thesis work.
 However, the minimum requirements for the M.S.
-Degree (thesis option) include:
+Degree include:

 - 30 graduate semester credits beyond the Bachelor’s degree.

-- Of these, at least 20 must be in coursework.
-At least half of the coursework credits (minimum 10 credits) must be at the 500\level or above, and at least 20 must be taken within the major discipline.
-Courses below the 200 or 300 level do not count towards the M.S. course requirements.
+- At least 20 of the total credits must be in coursework and at least half of the coursework credits (minimum 10 credits) must be at the 500 level or above.
+Courses below the 400 level do not count towards the M.S. course requirements.

-- Up to 10 of the 30 credits may be taken as research (699), thesis (697), or independent study credits (596).
+- Up to 10 of the 30 credits may be taken as research (699) and/or thesis (697).

 - Complete a research methods course related to their field of study, and at least one course in graduate level statistics (or comparable analytical course) at the university.